Represented by Erin Murphy—Erin Murphy Literary Agency.

-~145 words — Donna Janell Bowman is the author of Step Right Up: How Doc and Jim Key Taught the World About Kindness, which earned three starred reviews, a Carter G. Woodson Award Honor from NCSS, an NCTE Orbis Pictus Recommendation, an ALA Notable Book designation, and it was nominated for six state awards, including the Texas Bluebonnet Award.
-In April of 2018, her nonfiction picture book Abraham Lincoln’s Dueling Words, a Junior Library Guild Selection and NCSS Notable Book, released from Peachtree Publishers and is often used in character education units.
-In fall of 2019, King of the Tightrope: When the Great Blondin Ruled Niagara—a STEAM-infused picture book biography—releases from Peachtree Publishers.
-Donna has an MFA in Writing from Vermont College of Fine Arts and enjoys teaching and mentoring writers of all ages.
-She lives near Austin, Texas and is represented by Erin Murphy Literary Agency.
+Bio #1—Donna Janell Bowman is the author of Step Right Up: How Doc and Jim Key Taught the World About Kindness, which earned many awards and accolades, including three starred reviews, the South Dakota Prairie Pasque Award, a Carter G. Woodson Award Honor from NCSS, an NCTE Orbis Pictus Recommendation, an ALA Notable Book designation, a JLG Selection, and nominations for eight state book awards, including the Texas Bluebonnet Award.
+Her 2018 release, Abraham Lincoln’s Dueling Words, was named a Junior Library Guild Selection and an NCSS Notable Book, and it was nominated for two state book awards.
+King of the Tightrope: When the Great Blondin Ruled Niagara, a STEAM-inspired picture book biography, released from Peachtree Publishers in 2019 and was included on Bank Street College of Education’s Best Children’s Books of the Year List.
+Her forthcoming co-authored autobiographical picture book with Oglala Lakota Olympian Billy Mills, Wings of an Eagle: The Gold Medal Dreams of Billy Mills, will publish with Little, Brown and Company, and will be illustrated by acclaimed Native illustrator S.D.
+Nelson.
+Donna has an MFA in Writing from Vermont College of Fine Arts and enjoys speaking at schools, mentoring writers, and uncovering hidden histories.
+She lives near Austin, Texas, and is represented by Erin Murphy Literary Agency.

 See my author page on Amazon here.